YacineOuhrouche/Circuits_Repo/Circuits_Projects/Audio_Amplifier/READMe.md

 ## 🎯 Conclusion
 This **two-stage Class A audio amplifier** successfully increases both the voltage and power of the signal while maintaining quality.
-By using a **transformer-coupled load**, efficiency is improved compared to traditional Class A designs, making it a practical solution for high-fidelity applications.
+By using **two cascaded common-emitter amplifiers**, it provides sufficient gain for audio applications.

 ## 🚀 Future Enhancements
 - 🛠 Designing a **PCB version** for a compact and permanent solution.